 - getting confused or irrational.

-Causes of stress in teenagers
+Causes of teenage stress

 If you can keep an eye on things that could cause stress for your child, try to reduce those things and also respond early to signs of stress in teenagers, you might be able to prevent stress tipping over into anxiety